TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/methods.md

 ### json_path

-Executes the given JSONPath expression on an object or array and returns the result.
-The JSONPath expression syntax can be found at https://goessner.net/articles/JsonPath/.
-For more complex logic, you can use Gval expressions (https://github.com/PaesslerAG/gval).
+Executes the given [JSONPath expression](https://goessner.net/articles/JsonPath) on an object or array and returns the result.
+For more complex logic, you can use [Gval expressions](https://github.com/PaesslerAG/gval).

 #### Parameters